 I want to utilize the talent we have across Radiology Partners to implement best practices for neuroimaging.
 For stroke specifically, we have an opportunity to directly impact the lives of many patients and give them the best chance for a favorable outcome after suffering a stroke.
 Utilizing our national resources will ensure that we are delivering high-quality subspecialty level care at all sites.

-Dr. Vivek Bansal is the National Subspecialty Lead for Neuroradiology at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our website and on Twitter, LinkedIn and Instagram.
+Dr. Vivek Bansal is the National Subspecialty Lead for Neuroradiology at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.